 - Add the minor as an authorized user.
 Becoming an authorized user is the best way to get credit cards for minors.
 Legally, minors are unable to get their own credit card.

 - Check age requirements.
 Most issuers don’t have an age restriction for authorized users.
-Amex has a minimum age of 13 years old, depending on the card.
-Barclays sets its minimum age at 13 years old.
-Discover and U.S. Bank require at least 15 and 16 years old, respectively.
+Amex has a minimum age of 13 years old.
+Barclays also sets its minimum age at 13 years old.
+Citibank, on the other hand, requires the authorized user to be at least 16 years old.

 - Keep transactions separate.
 Consider adding an authorized user to a credit card you don’t use all that often.
 That makes it easier to monitor the minor’s spending.